Senior Courts Act 2016

 Illustration for Senior Courts Act 2016

 The Governor-General can appoint acting Judges of the Supreme Court.
-You need to be advised by the Attorney-General to make this appointment.
+You need to be advised by the Attorney-General to do this.
 The person must be a retired Supreme Court Judge and under 75 years old.
-When you are appointed as an acting Judge, you can only work as authorised by the Chief Justice.
-The Chief Justice decides what work you can do, like hearing specific cases.
-They can only give you this authority if there is a vacancy or a Judge is unavailable.
+When you are an acting Judge, you can only do what the Chief Justice says.
+The Chief Justice can let you hear certain cases or cases within a certain time.
+They can only let you do this if there is a vacancy or a Judge is unavailable.
 The Chief Justice must give a certificate to the Attorney-General to authorise you as an acting Judge, as stated in section 115.
-This is how you officially become an acting Judge.
-The Chief Justice has the power to decide what you can do as an acting Judge.
+This is how you become an acting Judge of the Supreme Court.
+You will then be able to hear cases as an acting Judge.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.